OvsHunter/clash-royal-simulator-for-ML/README.md

 Integration with YOLO / Roboflow for troop detection (vision AI).

-Long-term: connect to a 1:1 Clash Royale clone made in another engine (e.g., Roblox or Unity) for cross-testing AI.
+Long-term: connect to a 1:1 Clash Royale